BurningMUD/burningmud.github.io/docs/mobprogs.markdown

 ### `MPVAR <variable> <integer(0-100)>`
 ```
-Each instance of a mobile spawned into the game world, has two exposed integer
-variables, $1 and $2, which are initialized to a value of 0 when a mob pops,
-and can range from 0-100.
-You can set the variable to any number within the
-allowed range, with MPVAR.

-The builder is able to use these variables for their own purposes in order to
+In the game, each mobile can use two special variables, $1 and $2, that
+initialize at 0 but can be changed to anything between 0 and 100.
+The
+builder changes these numbers with a command called MPVAR, like
-track events or count.
-You can either increment or decrement the variable, and
+"MPVAR $1 0" to set $1 to 0, or with MPADD to increment or decrement in the
-can check what value the variable is currently set to, in order to react in a
-specific way.
+amount desired, such as "MPADD $2 15", which adds 15 to the current value.

+These numbers help builders make the mobs act in different ways
+based on conditions they set, like "if var($2) >= 50", to control how a mob
+reacts or behaves.
+Essentially, this gives mobs a way to "remember" up to 101
+different situations or actions.

 A mobile for instance, could count the number of players entering his zone,
 and warn other mobiles accordingly.
-If the number grows over 10, page the
+If the number grows over 10 (that he is
-boss of the zone to prepare himself, which triggers the boss to call for his
+aware of), page the boss of the zone to prepare himself, which triggers the
-guards.
-If the mob, a gatekeep perhaps, checks again and there are no players
+king to call for his guards.
+If the mob, a gatekeep perhaps, checks again
-in his vicinity for a period of time, the extra guards return to their normal
+and there are no players in his vicinity for a period of time, the extra
-positions.

-Another example would be a mob spawner, that spawns up to a certain amount of
-mobs, before destroying itself with mppurge self.
+guards return to their normal positions after the king is notified that the
+threat level has reduced.

+This system introduces a form of memory for mobs, allowing them to keep track
+of past events and adding more depth to the game.
+It's a tool for builders to
+craft more complex and interactive game experiences
 ```

-### `MPADD <variable> <number>`
+### `MPADD <variable> <+/- integer>`
 ```
 Add or subtract, from an VAR variable.
 For use with MPVAR command.
 Variable
 range is limited to 0-100.